 It’d been a week since the funeral and I still hadn’t returned to work.
 Instead, I saw the girls off to school, Derrick Michael off to work, and I climbed back in bed with the goal of remaining undisturbed.
 Except my mother, God bless her overbearing soul, had other ideas.

 “…now I’m sorry your friend is dead, but that’s no excuse for you to mope around like it’s the end of the world.
 People die.
 It’s the one thing in life you can expect.
 I don’t know why everyone makes a big deal out of it when it happens.”
-Unlike Monica, my mother didn’t have the couth to cut her words off.
+Unlike Monica, my mother didn’t care about offending my feelings.

 “Mom, no disrespect.”
-I said, pulling the covers over my head as she rudely snatched apart the curtains, allowing the light to come pouring in. “…but I wasn’t in the mood for any company today.”
+I said, pulling the covers over my head as she rudely snatched apart the curtains, allowing the light to pour in. “…but I wasn’t in the mood for any company today.”

 “Good thing I’m not company.”
 She quickly responded, snatching the duvet from the bed.
 I sat up, rolled my eyes, and sighed.
-I needed to get the locks changed; and make sure Derrick Michael keeps the keys to himself this time.
+I could slap Derrick Michael for giving her ass a key.

 “Hurry up and get dressed.
 I need your help at the church.”

 “I’m not going anywhere.
 I told you that as soon as you walked in.”

 “I’ll grab your clothes.”
 She ignored my decline and began rifling through my closet pulling out clothes she thought I’d like to wear.

 “MOM!”
 I shouted startling even myself.
 “I SAID NO, DAMMIT!!”
 I screamed across the room, annoyed with her interference.